 Patients that may be not suitable for Acupuncture due to a slight risk of bleeding, patients with bleeding disorders such as haemophilia (where the blood is unable to clot) may not be able to have Acupuncture.

 If you take medicine to prevent blood clots, you must speak to your GP before you have Acupuncture.

 It is generally safe to have Acupuncture when you are pregnant, however, you must let your Acupuncturist know if you are pregnant to determine if an Acupuncture appointment would be suitable for you.

 General during the first appointment I will take a full medical case history, including past health and current conditions, whether you have seen your GP, other medical professional and if you had any other treatments for your condition.
 This is very important as it will allow me to obtain a full picture of your overall health and based on that I will be able to identify an individual patient programme that will be devised when your consultation is complete.
 I will also check your pulse, look at the tongue and may examine any areas where you feel pain.
 I will also ask you about your lifestyle.

-ACUPUNCTURE Treatment may also include Electro-Acupuncture, Auricular Acupuncture (Ear Acupuncture), Facial Enhencment Acupuncture, Scalp Acupuncture, MOXA (HeatTherapy) and Infrared Acupuncture Heat Lamp.
+ACUPUNCTURE Treatment may also include Electro-Acupuncture, Auricular Acupuncture (Ear Acupuncture), Facial Enhencment Acupuncture, Scalp Acupuncture, MOXA (HeatTherapy), Cupping Therapy and Infrared Acupuncture Heat Lamp.